 I’ve cried more in the last month than I have in the last 10 years, about everything from maternity leave being ruined by lockdown and having three kids at home – two of whom I’m supposed to be homeschooling – to my water birth plan going down the plug hole with PPE gear and new coronavirus health and safety guidelines.

 2. Plan for the worst & hope for the best

 With Covid-19 maternity guidance changing on a daily basis my advice is simply to plan for the worst and hope for the best.
 In the countdown to my due date certain services were withdrawn only to be reinstated two days later, and rules on birthing partners were put in place then relaxed then put in place again.
+Obviously, this stands for any kind of birth, pandemic or not.
+Sadly, tragic events happen in birth on a daily basis, which is why it’s important to prepare by researching lawyers like LawTX.com that can help in the case of any injuries being caused during birth.
 There was no way of predicting what the situation would be like on my big day, so my way of processing that was to plan for the worst and hope for the best.

 3. Limit your news exposure if you want to stay sane